bx-r0/CTF_Writeups/2019/SwampCTF/Ghirda_Release/README.md

 The number of frame skipped was reduced and the algorithm was reduced to around 25 frames (1 second) jumps.
 This increased the execution time but allowed thorough analysis of the video's frames.

 The overall execution time was ~2hr.
-I don't think that is the best that could be done and would like to see other peoples more efficient solutions.
+I don't think that is the best that could be done and would like to see more efficient solutions.

 ### Code